alexdong/consilio/README.md

 * [Python.md](Python.md) document for the coding style guide.
 * [Issues](https://github.com/alexdong/consilio/issues) for the list of issues and feature requests.

+[^1]: Consilio is a Latin term that embodies concepts such as counsel, deliberation, and wisdom.
+In ancient times, "consilium" referred to a group of advisors or a council that deliberated on important decisions, reflecting a process of careful consideration and planning.
+The term is associated with strategic thinking and prudent decision-making, emphasizing the use of good judgment, experience, and advice.
-[^1]: The name `cons` is a shortcut for `consilio`.
+[^2]: The name `cons` is a shortcut for `consilio`.
 It's called `cons` because just like LISP's `cons`, it constructs structures that you can manipulate, shape and transform.
 This is what I envision Consilio to be - a tool that helps you construct your thoughts, opinions, and decisions in a structured manner.